Sha-x2-nk/MNIST_CPP/README.md

 * Online resources such as Stack Overflow, GitHub Discussions, and forums like Reddit's r/MachineLearning and r/cpp_questions for helpful discussions, solutions to challenges, and shared knowledge.
 ---

-**Note**: The above information is a general overview of the "MNIST_NUMC" project.
+**Note**: The above information is a general overview of the "MNIST_numC++" project.
 For detailed documentation of submodules, refer to the respective README files within each section.